discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 ---

 <Message>
 Despite being very common in pugs, this build is not meta!
-We highly recommend to play [Heal Renegade](/builds/revenant/heal-renegade) instead if your team struggle to survive, since Firebrand can deal way more damage than Renegade.
+We recommend to play [Heal Renegade](/builds/revenant/heal-renegade) for PUGs who are more organized and know the mechanics (after around 150-200+ <Item id="81743" <Item id="81743" disableText/>/> the reason is that Firebrand usually can deal way more damage than Renegade.
 </Message>

 <Tabs>
 <Tab title="Build">
-This build takes away any responsibilities from the team.
-If you play this build we highly recommend learning the signet share variant.
-If you just want a good and smooth run, take a look at the [Fractal Pages](/fractals) and practice your rotation until you can execute it by heart.
+If you play this build we highly recommend learning the <Skill name="Bane Signet"/> share variant.
+If you want a good and smooth run, take a look at the [Fractal Pages](/fractals).
+This class will not be doing much damage but understanding how the class works best and when to do <Skill name="Bane Signet"/> sharing is important!

 <Divider text="Equipment"/>